algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

     - Each PyTeal code snippet ends with the action to compile the program and write it to a file so the user can view the underlying TEAL code.
     - Sometimes the compiled version of a PyTeal code snippet will differ slightly from the TEAL version.
 However, the resulting function should be equivalent for the particular area of focus in the documentation.
 In larger more complex programs, this may not always be the case.
     - When a TEAL code snippet includes comments as placeholders for code, the PyTeal example will often use a placeholder of `Seq([Return(Int(1))])` with a comment describing this as a placeholder.
 This allows the user to compile the program for learning purposes.
-However, returning 1 is a very permissive action and should be carefully updated when used in a real application.
+However, returning 1 is a very permissive action and should be carefully updated when used in a production application.

 # The lifecycle of a smart contract
-Stateful smart contracts are implemented using two TEAL programs:
+Smart contracts are implemented using two programs:

 * The `ApprovalProgram` is responsible for processing all application calls to the contract, with the exception of the clear call (described in the next bullet).
 This program is responsible for implementing most of the logic of an application.
-Like stateless contracts, this program will succeed only if one nonzero value is left on the stack upon program completion or the `return` opcode is called with a positive value on the top of the stack.
+Like smart signatures, this program will succeed only if one nonzero value is left on the stack upon program completion or the `return` opcode is called with a positive value on the top of the stack.
 * The `ClearStateProgram` is used to handle accounts using the clear call to remove the smart contract from their balance record.
 This program will pass or fail the same way the `ApprovalProgram` does.

 In either program, if a global or local state variable is modified and the program fails, the state changes will not be applied.

 Having two programs allows an account to clear the contract from its state, whether the logic passes or not.
 When the clear call is made to the contract, whether the logic passes or fails, the contract will still be removed from the balance record for the specified account.
 Note the similarity to the CloseOut transaction call which can fail to remove the contract from the account, which is described below.

-Calls to stateful smart contracts are implemented using `ApplicationCall` transactions.
-These transactions types are as follows:
+Calls to smart contracts are implemented using `ApplicationCall` transactions.
+These transaction types are as follows:

 * NoOp - Generic application calls to execute the `ApprovalProgram`
 * OptIn - Accounts use this transaction to opt into the smart contract to participate (local storage usage).